 The TES Plan provides for two mutually exclusive benefits.
 First, the Company will pay a cash lump sum equal to 12 months base pay to any participant who remains employed by the Company through the first anniversary of the date as of which a new Chief Executive Officer commenced employment with the Company.
 Lewis M. Kling, the President and Chief Executive Officer of the Company, was appointed on August 1, 2005.
-Second, the Company will pay a cash lump sum equal to 18 months base pay to any participant whose employment is terminated by the Company without cause (as defined in the TES Plan) before such date (unless such participant is entitled to benefits under a change in control severance plan maintained by the Company).
-In addition, for any participant who is eligible for such a severance payment under the TES Plan, the Company will provide continued welfare benefits for nine months (reduced by benefits from any subsequent employer), and all outstanding equity awards granted to the Participant will immediately vest in full and generally remain exercisable (if applicable) for a period of 180 days following termination of employment.
+Second, the Company will pay a cash lump sum equal to 18 months base pay to any participant whose employment is terminated by the Company without cause (as defined in the TES Plan) before such date (unless such participant is entitled to benefits under a change in control severance plan maintained by the Company will provide continued welfare benefits for nine months (reduced by benefits from any subsequent employer), and all outstanding equity awards granted to the Participant will immediately vest in full and generally remain exercisable (if applicable) for a period of 180 days following termination of employment.
 In either case, the payment of benefits is conditioned upon a customary release of claims by the Participant.